The radical of functorially finite subcategories: Abstract

 \section{Abstract}

-Let $\Lambda$ be an artin algebra and $\mcm$ be an $n$-cluster tilting subcategory of $\modd\Lambda$.
-We use the concept of the infinite radical of $\mcm$ and show that $\mcm$ has an additive generator if and only if $\rad^\infty_{\mcm}$ vanishes.
-In this case we describe the morphisms in powers of the radical of $\mcm$ in terms of irreducible morphisms in $\mcm$.
-Also, by using injective envelopes, projective covers, left $\mcm$-approximations and right $\mcm$-approximations of simple $\Lambda$-modules, we give other criteria for recognizing the finiteness of an $n$-cluster tilting subcategory $\mcm$.
-In addition, we give a nilpotency index of the radical of $\mcm$ which is independent from the maximal length of indecomposable $\Lambda$-modules in $\mcm$.
+Let $\Lambda$ be an artin algebra and $\mcc$ be a functorially finite subcategory of $\modd\Lambda$ which contains $\Lambda$ or $D\Lambda$.
+We use the concept of the infinite radical of $\mcc$ and show that $\mcc$ has an additive generator if and only if $\rad^\infty_{\mcc}$ vanishes.
+In this case we describe the morphisms in powers of the radical of $\mcc$ in terms of its irreducible morphisms.
+Moreover, under a mild assumption, we prove that $\mcc$ is of finite representation type if and only if any family of monomorphisms (epimorphisms) between indecomposable objects in $\mathcal{C}$ is noetherian (conoetherian).
+Also, by using injective envelopes, projective covers, left $\mcc$-approximations and right $\mcc$-approximations of simple $\Lambda$-modules, we give other criteria to describe whether $\mcc$ is of finite representation type.
+In addition, we give a nilpotency index of the radical of $\mcc$ which is independent from the maximal length of indecomposable $\Lambda$-modules in $\mcc$.